Chapter 17 : 17. Whispering Hearts

 "Albus," she said finally, "about your rabbit...
 You're right.
-We can't just leave it like that.
-I think we should tell my dad."
+We have to tell my dad."

 Ian Sloan spotted Albus and Wren leaving the fourth floor, from across the hall of moving staircases.
 Ian could call out to them now and the game would be up.
 He'd make it back to the Ravenclaw common room to play Hide the Hinkeypuck in no time.
 But something itched behind his eyes and stopped him from revealing himself.
 Ian shrugged the unsettling feeling aside, adjusted the prefect pin on his robe and smoothed down his dark, wavy hair in the reflection of the marble centaur's shield from his vantage point on the fifth floor.
 If he timed it right, he'd catch the culprits again in the main corridor...

 He'd been patrolling hard along the corridor of the prefect bathroom, intent to find the culprit who'd trapped doxies in the toilets - it was like they'd targeted him specifically, for what, he had no idea.
-But he was going to catch that bogrolled minger of a bovver boy, if only to regain his dignity.
+He'd set out that night, unwaveringly determined to catch that bogrolled minger of a bovver boy, if only to regain his dignity.
 Two hours later, he was still empty-handed and completely clueless.

 This was almost better.
 Albus was a prefect.
 Double points, Ian calculated in his head.
 And perhaps a grueling detention.